b-robotized-forks/kuka_experimental/kuka_eki_motion_primitives_hw_interface/README.md

 - `pos_qx`, `pos_qy`, `pos_qz`, `pos_qw`: Orientation quaternion of the target pose
 - `pos_via_x`, `pos_via_y`, `pos_via_z`: Intermediate via-point position for circular motion
 - `pos_via_qx`, `pos_via_qy`, `pos_via_qz`, `pos_via_qw`: Orientation quaternion of via-point
 - `velocity`: Desired motion velocity.
-For joint-based motions (PTP), it is a scaling factor (0 to 1) of the maximum joint velocity, and for cartesian motions (LIN, CIRC), it specifies the end-effector velocity in m/s.
+For joint-based motions (PTP), it specifies the joint velocitiy in rad/s and for cartesian motions (LIN, CIRC), it specifies the end-effector velocity in m/s.
 - `acceleration`: Desired motion acceleration.
-For joint-based motions (PTP), it is a scaling factor (0 to 1) of the maximum joint acceleration, and for cartesian motions (LIN, CIRC), it specifies the end-effector acceleration in m/s².
+For joint-based motions (PTP), it specifies the joint acceleration in rad/s² and for cartesian motions (LIN, CIRC), it specifies the end-effector acceleration in m/s².
 - `blend_radius`: Blending radius for smooth transitions between two primitives.
 - `move_time`: Optional duration for time-based execution (currently not used by the **motion_primitive_kuka_driver**, but [**UR driver**](https://github.com/b-robotized-forks/Universal_Robots_ROS2_Driver_MotionPrimitive) uses it)